koskath/arete2/course_content/SC/final_md_files/Lecture7/lecture_7_slide_10_img_1.md

+# The image 1 in slide 10 of lecture 7 contains:
 The image illustrates the structure of a Harmonized System (HS) code, which is crucial for the classification of goods in international trade.
 The HS code is a standardized numerical method for classifying traded products and is used by customs authorities around the world.

 1. **Chapter HS (Digits 1-2):** These digits represent the broad category or chapter of goods.